capitalone/giraffez/docs/src/usage.rst

 Session context
 ---------------

 All statements executed within a ``with`` context block happen within the same Teradata session.
 This is particularly useful when dealing with database objects like volatile tables where the table itself is scoped to the session and will disappear once disconnected.
-Here is an example of using this session context to create a volatile table and then load it with :class:`giraffez.Load <giraffez.load.TeradataLoad>`:
+Here is an example of using this session context to create a volatile table and then load it with :class:`giraffez.Cmd <giraffez.cmd.TeradataCmd>`:

 .. _session-context-load-insert:

 .. code-block:: python

-    with giraffez.Load() as load:
+    with giraffez.Cmd() as cmd:
-        load.execute("""create multiset volatile table temp_table (
+        cmd.execute("""create multiset volatile table temp_table (
                 first_name varchar(50),
                 last_name varchar(50),
                 email varchar(100)
             ) primary index (first_name, last_name) on commit preserve rows""")

-        load.insert('temp_table', [('bruce', 'wayne', 'batman@wayne.co')])
+        cmd.insert('temp_table', [('bruce', 'wayne', 'batman@wayne.co')])
-        load.insert('temp_table', [
+        cmd.insert('temp_table', [
                 ('peter', 'parker'),
                 ('clark', 'kent')
             ], fields=['first_name', 'last_name'])
-        result = load.execute("select * from temp_table")
+        result = cmd.execute("select * from temp_table")

 .. code-block:: python